 The victim identified 19-year-old Edward George Carter in a photo lineup which contained multiple copies of his photograph.
 She also identified him in an in-person line-up although all of the other members of the line-up looked distinctly different.

 Carter was represented by an appointed attorney who had only practiced for 18 months prior to his trial.
 She met with him at the preliminary hearing and the day before his bench trial.
-The attorney failed to request an analysis of fingerprints found at the scene.
-She also failed to note that serology tests showed the semen was not Carter’s blood type.
+The attorney failed to request an analysis of fingerprints found at the scene and failed to note that serology tests showed the semen was not Carter’s blood type.
+She also failed to notice a report that said Carter was already in custody on theft charges when the attack took place.

 He was convicted in on January 3, 1975, after a trial that lasted less than a day, and sentenced to life in prison.